beardymcjohnface/workshop2022/pages/kraken.md

 ## Visualising with Krona

 Krona can be used to generate pretty figures which tell us about the composition of our sample.

+#TODO convert kraken output to something which Krona can read

 Krona has already been installed for us as well.

 ```
 ktImportTaxonomy -q 2 -t 3 Sample1.txt Sample2.txt -o krona.html